Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Regime of applicability and detection plausibility

-The results of our Fisher analysis are presented in Fig.~\ref{fig:measurement-accuracy}, which shows the accuracy to which various tidal parameters can be measured as a function of the injected kinematic viscosity.
-Since the effective adiabatic tidal deformability is independent of $\nu$, its measurability is independent of the injected kinematic viscosity.
+The results of our Fisher analysis are presented in Fig.~\ref{fig:measurement-accuracy}, which shows the accuracy to which various tidal parameters can be measured as a function of the tidal lag parameter.
+Since the effective adiabatic tidal deformability is independent of $\tau$, its measurability is independent of the injected value of $\tau$.
 However, the inclusion of the effective dissipative tidal deformability increases the dimensionality of the parameter space, therefore diluting the information content of the signal and deteriorating our ability to measure all parameters (including the adiabatic tidal ones).
-Perhaps more importantly, we see that if the injected kinematic viscosity is greater than $4.6 \times 10^{14} \mathrm{cm}^2 \mathrm{s}^{-1}$, then one may be able to measure the effective dissipative tidal deformability to better than $100\%$ precision.
-These measurement estimates of course scale inversely with the SNR, and therefore, a louder signal would be able to place a similarly stronger constraint, enabling measurements of the effective dissipative tidal deformability for even smaller injected kinematic viscosities.
-This simple analysis reveals that there is a region in parameter space inside which one may be able to start to place meaningful constraints on $\Bar{\Xi}$, although these conclusions need to be confirmed with a full Bayesian analysis, along with a self-consistent, relativistic calculation of $p_{2,A/B}$.
-For reference, one could also map the injected values of $\nu$ to the time delay parameter $\tau_{d}$.
-This mapping does not depend on the phenomenological parameterization and provides an upper bound on values of the time delay parameter for which $\Bar{\Xi}$ becomes measurable independent of the dissipative mechanism.
-Using Eq.~\eqref{eq:tidal-lag-def} we see that for $\tau_d > 0.25 \,\rm{s}$, $\Bar{\Xi}$ becomes measurable.
+Perhaps more importantly, we see that if the injected tidal lag time is $\gtrsim 21 \mu \mathrm{s}$, then one may be able to measure the effective dissipative tidal deformability to better than $100\%$ precision.
+These measurement estimates of course scale inversely with the SNR, and therefore, a louder signal would be able to place a similarly stronger constraint, enabling measurements of the effective dissipative tidal deformability for even smaller values of the tidal lag parameter.
+This simple analysis reveals that there is a region in parameter space inside which one may be able to start to place meaningful constraints on $\Bar{\Xi}$, although these conclusions need to be confirmed with a full Bayesian analysis, along with a self-consistent, relativistic calculation of $p_{2,A/B}$ with a realistic equation of state, to map the constraints on $\bar{\Xi}$ to constraints on the effective sources of viscosities.
+For reference, using Eq.~\eqref{eq:tidal-lag-def}, a constraint on $\tau_d$ can be mapped onto a constraint $\stf{\nu}$.
+An upper bound of $\tau_d \sim 20 \mu s$ would translate to an upper bound $\stf{\nu} \sim 3.7 \times 10^{16} \mathrm{cm^2/s}$ for the bulk viscous case ($p_2 \sim 0.05$) and an upper bound of $\stf{\nu} \sim 7.41 \times 10^{14} \mathrm{cm^2/s}$ for the shear viscous case ($p_2 \sim 5$).
+The upper bound on the bulk viscous value approaches the limit set in Eq.~\eqref{eq:max-value-kinematic-viscosity} therefore, we expect that 3G detectors will be able to place more stringent constraints on bulk viscosity.